reecetec/mlb_simulator/README.md

 ```
 * Note: This downloads Statcast data from 2018.
 It will take a while.
 * Sometimes pybaseball will run into an error, if so, rerun above command to continue setup
-* By default, the database will be located at ~/sports/mlb_simulator/data/databases/mlb.db.
+* The database will be located at ~/sports/mlb_simulator/data/databases/mlb.db.
-* If you wish to change this, modify the path in mlb_simulator/data/data_utils.py

 Once the database has been set up: